Aliases for TUSC3 Gene

 GeneCards Summary for TUSC3 Gene

 TUSC3 (Tumor Suppressor Candidate 3) is a Protein Coding gene.
-Diseases associated with TUSC3 include Autosomal Recessive Non-Syndromic Intellectual Disability and Syndromic Intellectual Disability.
-Among its related pathways are Protein processing in endoplasmic reticulum and Transport to the Golgi and subsequent modification.
-GO annotations related to this gene include magnesium ion transmembrane transporter activity and dolichyl-diphosphooligosaccharide-protein glycotransferase activity.
+Diseases associated with TUSC3 include Autosomal Recessive Non-Syndromic Intellectual Disability and Congenital Disorder Of Glycosylation, Type In.
+Among its related pathways are Metabolism of proteins and Transport to the Golgi and subsequent modification.
+Gene Ontology (GO) annotations related to this gene include magnesium ion transmembrane transporter activity and dolichyl-diphosphooligosaccharide-protein glycotransferase activity.
 An important paralog of this gene is MAGT1.

 UniProtKB/Swiss-Prot for TUSC3 Gene

 Acts as accessory component of the N-oligosaccharyl transferase (OST) complex which catalyzes the transfer of a high mannose oligosaccharide from a lipid-linked oligosaccharide donor to an asparagine residue within an Asn-X-Ser/Thr consensus motif in nascent polypeptide chains.
 Involved in N-glycosylation of STT3B-dependent substrates.
 Specifically required for the glycosylation of a subset of acceptor sites that are near cysteine residues; in this function seems to act redundantly with MAGT1.
 In its oxidized form proposed to form transient mixed disulfides with a glycoprotein substrate to facilitate access of STT3B to the unmodified acceptor site.
 Has also oxidoreductase-independent functions in the STT3B-containing OST complex possibly involving substrate recognition.